Our goal is simple: we want to educate, inspire, and empower you to create beautiful quilts and to learn and grow as a quilter every day.

 I've learned how to love myself, express my love more openly, overcome fears, challenge the negative voices in my head, and rejoice in the love and abundance I have created with Josh and James.

-After all, we actively create our world every single day.
 Every day we have another chance to make a difference, to share with energy and love with abundance.
 It is a choice to live with energy and enthusiasm, to work hard to overcome limitations and scars from the past.

 Creating each quilt in this series has been a pivotal, healing experience.
 Along the way of creating each quilt, I've always stumbled across just the right teachers, books, and experiences that have helped me along this path.